 The Chemical Stockpile Emergency Preparedness Program (CSEPP) was created in 1985 when the US Congress passed a law directing the Army to dispose of its aging chemical weapons inventory with maximum protection of the public and environment as its primary consideration.

-There are 10 counties in Kentucky that are affected by the chemical stockpile.
-Madison County, where the Bluegrass Army Depot is located, and the northwest portion of Estill County are considered the Immediate Response Zones (IRZ).
-Areas in Clark, Estill, Fayette, Garrard, Jackson, Powell and Rockcastle counties are included in the Protective Action Zone (PAZ).
-Jessamine and Laurel Counties are considered Host counties, in which citizens of the IRZ or PAZ may be deployed.
+Ten counties in Kentucky are affected by the chemical stockpile.
+Madison County, where the Blue Grass Army Depot is located, and the northeast portion of Estill County are considered the Immediate Response Zones (IRZ).
+Areas in Clark, Estill, Fayette, Garrard, Jackson, Powel, and Rockcastle counties are included in the Protective Action Zone (PAZ).
+Jessamine and Laurel Counties are considered Host counties where citizens of the IRZ or PAZ may be deployed.

 Until the chemical stockpile is safely destroyed, CSEPP will continue to support efforts to ensure a community’s preparedness and safety in the unlikely event of a chemical agent accident.